A CT calcium score is a way of looking at any calcium built up in the arteries supplying your heart muscle.

 Calculating the amount of calcium on the scan can help your doctor assess your risk of cardiac disease.

 You will lie on your back on the scanner with your arms above your head.
-You will also have ECG leads placed on your chest to monitor your heart rhythm during the scan.
-During the scan there will be some short breathing instructions to follow.
+You will also have electrocardiogram (ECG) leads placed on your chest to monitor your heart rhythm.
+During the scan, there will be some short breathing instructions to follow.

 Before your Scan

-Do not smoke or consume other stimulants including tea, coffee, cola or energy drinks from the morning of the scan.
+Do not smoke or consume other stimulants including tea, coffee, cola or energy drinks on the morning of the scan.

 Before the procedure, you may be asked to change into an examination gown for your comfort, and to ensure clothing does not affect the imaging.
 You may also be asked to remove jewellery, eye-glasses and any metal objects that might interfere with the imaging.

 Are you ready to make your CT (Computed Tomography) Scan appointment?